buncho12/Arduino-Game/README.md

-# Arduino-Game
+## Arduino Tilt Game
 Game code for ENGR 103 final project

-# What does this do?

-This project is a tilt game that senses how much the Arduino CPX board has been tilted using the acceleration sensors, and lights up a NeoPixel corresponding to that value.
-Your job is to tilt the board so that this red light lines up with an arbitrarily selected green light.
-Press the right button at the correct time to win.
-If you press the right button and the two lights are not lined up, you fail, and start from the beginning.
+# Description

+This arduino project creates a simple tilt game using the Adafruit Circuit Playground Express board.
+The built in accelerometer detects the tilt of the board, and a corresponding red NeoPixel light to indicate the direction of the tilt.
+Additionally, another green light is randomly displayed on the board.
+Your job is to line up the red light to the green light, and press the right button to win-- press it at the wrong time, and the game restarts.

+# Specifications

+Board: Adafruit Circuit Playground Express
+Programming Language: C++ (Arduino)
+IDE: Arduino IDE
+Dependencies: Adafruit Circuit Playground library, AsyncDelay

+# Prerequisites

+Arduino IDE installed on your computer.
+Adafruit Circuit Playground Express board.
+USB cable to connect the Circuit Playground Express to your computer.